leggant/2021-db2-worksheets/LEGGTC1_Worksheet.md

 FROM Rating ra
 JOIN Book bk
 ON ra.bID = bk.bID
-WHERE ra.ratings BETWEEN 4 and 5
+WHERE ra.ratings BETWEEN 4 AND 5
-and ra.ratingDate IS NOT NULL
+AND ra.ratingDate IS NOT NULL
 ORDER BY ratingDate;
 ```
 3. Find the names of all reviewers who rated To Kill a Mocking Bird.